What kinds of information do we collect?

 Accuracy of your information

 We take reasonable steps to ensure that the personal information held by us is accurate, complete and up to date.
 If you believe that any of your personal information is inaccurate, please contact us using the below details and we will take reasonable steps to correct it.

 Disclosure to overseas recipients

-The providers of our customer relationship management and online survey systems are located overseas and hosts its data in the United States.
+The providers of our customer relationship management and third-party online survey sites such as SurveyMonkey are located overseas and host encrypted data on servers in the United States.
 Personal information (for example, the name and predominately office contact details of the personnel at our partner organisations) may be disclosed to these service providers for the purposes of providing a platform service to us.
 The providers are required to use any data provided to them for the sole purposes of providing the services to us.

 Any overseas disclosure does not affect our commitment to protecting your personal information and our providers have a number of measures in place to secure the data provided to it.
 You consent to such overseas disclosure and acknowledge that entities outside of Australia may not be subject to substantially similar laws to those contained in the Privacy Act and you may not have the same rights to those afforded to you under the Australian laws.

 Access to your information and making a complaint

 You may request access to the personal information we hold about you.
 If you do so we will respond to your request within a reasonable period of time and, where reasonable and practicable, give access to the information in the manner you request.
 This will be subject to any exemptions provided under the Privacy Act.
 You may request this information by writing to our Privacy Officer.

 Where it is practical to do so, when contacting us, you have the option to either not identify yourself or to use a pseudonym.
 However, this will not apply if we are required or authorised under Australian law (or a court or tribunal order) to only deal with individuals who have identified themselves.